 It is never a good idea to hit a police officer.
-In San Diego, battery on a police officer is a serious crime that carries extremely harsh consequences.
+In San Diego, battery on a peace officer is a serious crime that carries extremely harsh consequences.
 Are you are facing criminal charges for hitting an officer of the law?
 You need the help of an experienced San Diego battery on a peace officer attorney.

 Contact the San Diego criminal lawyer Vikas Bajaj today to find out how we can help you minimize the consequences of your arrest.

 What is Battery?

 You’ve likely heard of the crime of battery, but do you know what it is?
 In California, battery is defined in Penal Code Section 242 to mean “any willful and unlawful use of force or violence upon the person of another.”
 In other words, battery is the crime of intentionally touching another person in a way that is harmful or offensive.